 Historical Society of Southwest Virginia

 The library houses a collection for the Historical Society of Southwest Virginia.
-This collection contains books, pamphlets, and letters pertaining to the history of Southwest Virginia and surrounding areas from 1780 to the present.
+The collection contains books, pamphlets, and letters pertaining to the history of Southwest Virginia and surrounding areas from 1780 to present.
 Much of the material is on microfilm and is available at the Wise County Historical Society.

 John Warfield Johnston